It's so long you're going to have a hard time posting it on Twitter.

 It’s very important to know that today, written Norwegian has two official forms: Bokmål (literally ‘book tongue’) and Nynorsk (‘new Norwegian’), each with its own variants.

 To understand the difference between Bokmål and Nynorsk, we have to look back in time once again.
 In 1814, after Norway became independent from Denmark, Norwegians had to make a decision about their language.
-One was to adapt the Danish spelling and grammar to bring it closer to the upper class Norwegian that was already was based on Danish (this was Bokmål).
-And the other was Ivar Aasen’s proposal, a self-taught linguist that constructed a new language norm that continued the Old Norwegian tradition and was meant to eventually replace Danish.
+One was to adapt the Danish spelling and grammar to bring it closer to the upper-class Norwegian that was already based on Danish (this was Bokmål).
+And the other was Ivar Aasen’s proposal, a self-taught linguist who constructed a new language norm that continued the Old Norwegian tradition and was meant to eventually replace Danish.
 Also known as New Norwegian, this is what we earlier called Nynorsk.